Medically reviewed on April 13, 2018

 insulin or other oral diabetes medications;

 This list is not complete.
-Other drugs may interact with canagliflozin and metformin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect canagliflozin and metformin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Invokamet (canagliflozin / metformin)